 The shop fittings were removed to reveal original tiles from the pub’s previous glory days.
 Some are missing, but this adds to the location’s charm.
 The missing tiles serve as a reminder of the pub’s illustrious history, while eerie artwork of Victorian ladies with skulls for faces adds to the pub’s mystical atmosphere.

 The pub has a huge selection of craft beers.
 I’m fond of the Old Dominion from the USA and you can’t beat Camden Hells brewed just up the road.
 There are lots of English beers on draught, plenty of porter to go with your oysters and cask ales on rotation.

 Don’t let the pub’s limited food menu put you off.
-If you’re not in the mood to try their oysters or a bucket of prawns, order some sliders instead: blackened catfish + portobello mushroom with blue cheese + the good ol’ fashioned cheeseburger with slow roasted tomatoes + craft beer = happy Matt.
+If you’re not in the mood to try their oysters or a bucket of prawns, order some sliders instead: jerk pork belly with sweetcorn salsa + the good ol’ fashioned cheeseburger + craft beer = happy Matt.